-7.3.3 REPORTING REQUIREMENTS
+7.3.3 Reporting Requirements

-The Awarded Applicant will report on the progress of the Performance Improvement/Evaluation Plan for each core indicator in the Biannual and Final Reports.
-(Appendix G)The reporting template will require the Awarded Applicant to provide the status, output, or outcome of the evaluation measures for each strategy or activity.
-Coordinating Board staff shall evaluate the quality and completeness of these Reports.
+The Awarded Applicant shall report its progress on the Performance Improvement/Evaluation Plan for each core indicator in the Biannual and Final Reports (Appendix G).
+The reporting template requires the Awarded Applicant to provide the status, output, or outcome of each target measure for each activity and strategy.
+The Awarded Applicant should provide data for each target measure that demonstrates its progress toward meeting the target measure.
+Coordinating Board staff will evaluate the quality and completeness of these Reports and may ask for clarification, additional information, or other Report changes consistent with the requirements of this RFA.